dankelley/nota/README-developer.rst

 Several manual steps are required.

 1. Alter the 'version=' line in `setup.py`.
-2. Ensure that `README.rst` has an entry for the version.
+2. Ensure that `README.md` has an entry for the version.
 3. Ensure that the version numbers in the present document are updated, so that cut/paste will work for local installations.
 4. Update the `self.appversion =` line in `nota/notaclass.py` for the new version.
 Look